-In 2013, Thomas Guthrie founded Music and Theatre for All to challenge the perception that live music and theatre are elitist, exclusive and expensive, and to bring together people of all ages and backgrounds with world-class professionals to create and experience of opera, music and theatre.
+In 2014, Thomas Guthrie founded Music and Theatre for All to bring together people of all ages and backgrounds together with world-class professionals to create and experience opera, music and theatre.

 Since then, Music and Theatre for All has produced highly acclaimed, cutting edge, work that has brought together new audiences in new places with world-class musicians, puppeteers, dancers, and artists.

 Our innovative projects have included Monteverdi’s L’Orfeo (2019), Death Actually (2014) and Real Life Actually (2015/16) involved collaborations with students, older people, and community groups to celebrate life and death through live performance.

 Past Projects have been featured at the Spitalfields Music Summer and Winter Festivals, Brighton Festival, at the Barbican, in schools, churches and community settings, and on film, bringing music and theatre to all, for all.